 On 30th September 2020, CL:AIRE (the industry body for the land contamination & remediation sector) published new professional guidance for “Comparing Soil Contamination Data with a Critical Concentration“.
-The 46-page document advises how to use statistics when assessing land contamination and whether it is safe for development.
+The 46-page document advises how to use statistics when assessing land contamination and deciding whether it is safe for development.
 I was the lead author of the guidance and I spent 4 years working with CL:AIRE’s steering committee on what the guidance should cover.
-The 4 years were bookended by two statements published by the ASA (American Statistical Association) on the use & misuse of P-Values in 2016 & 2019 and in writing this guidance I felt was I an ambassador for turning those statements into something that could used by non-statisticians to make real life decisions that have an impact on us all.
+The 4 years were bookended by statement & editorial published by the ASA (American Statistical Association) on the use & misuse of P-Values in 2016 & 2019 respectively and in writing this guidance I felt was I an ambassador for turning those into something that could used by non-statisticians to make real life decisions that have an impact on us all.

 To close a pay gap you have to do three things: